diku-dk/futhark-book/benchmarking.rst

     let main (x: []i32) (y: []i32): i32 =
       reduce (+) 0 (map2 (*) x y)

 We previously mentioned that, for small data sets, sequential execution is likely to be much faster than parallel execution.
 But how much faster?
-To answer this question, we need to measure measure the run time of the program on some data sets.
-This is called *benchmarking*.
+To answer this question, we need to measure the run time of the program on some data sets.
+This task is called *benchmarking*.
 There are many properties one can benchmark: memory usage, size of compiled executable, robustness to errors, and so forth.
 In this section, we are only concerned with run time.
 Specifically, we wish to measure *wall time*, which is how much time elapses in the real world from the time the computation starts, to the time it ends.

-There is still some wiggle room in how we benchmark — for example, should we measure the time it takes to load the input data from disk?
+There is still some wiggle room in how we benchmark.
+For example, should we measure the time it takes to load the input data from disk?
-Initialise various devices and drivers?
-Perform a clean shutdown?
+Should we initialise various devices and drivers?
+Should we perform a clean shutdown?
 How many times should we run the program, and should we report maximum, minimum, or average run time?
 We will not try to answer all of these questions, but instead merely describe the benchmarking tools provided by Futhark.

 Simple Measurements
 -------------------